 Something of a mythology has grown up about the collection of plastic milk bottle tops for recycling; they have been the subject of numerous charity collection hoaxes, whereby it is suggested that if you can collect the weight of a wheelchair in tops you will earn a wheelchair for some needy child.

-Sadly these pranksters play on our wish both to help others and recycle something which otherwise has to go into the bin – most councils that collect plastic bottles for recycling ask that you remove the lid, some ask you to leave it on.
+Sadly these pranksters play on our wish both to help others and recycle something which otherwise has to go into the bin – some councils that collect plastic bottles for recycling ask that you remove the lid, some ask you to leave it on.

 So can you actually recycle these bottle tops and help charities?
 Yes!

 If you do hear of any schemes for collecting plastic bottle tops for charity, we recommend that you please contact the charity in question directly to confirm that they are actually collecting.